yyuunn922/avatar/README.md

 When you access via browser, the file will be downloaded.

-## 2. (assets_server Branch) assets_server
+## 2. when exeute browser wasm build html, local assets_server  (assets_server Branch)

-Loading the model from the S3 CDN fails every time, and as a workaround, when loading the model locally from the assets folder and running viewer.html after building, it works normally, but.
+Loading the model from the S3 CDN fails every time, and as a workaround, when loading the model static from the assets folder and running viewer.html after building, it works normally, but.

 Upload the entire built file to s3 CDN, https://wasm.choiyunseok.com/avatar/viewer.html The model does not load when connected to